-Dr. Williams began working as a staff nurse and later as a clinical specialist in psychiatric mental health nursing.
-Her academic career began as an instructor at Saint Anselm College (SAC), a Benedictine liberal arts college where she progressed to tenured professor and coordinator of the baccalaureate program with responsibility for managing all student and curricular issues for about 300 students as well as teaching assignments for about 20 faculty.
+Dr. Williams began her career in nursing working as a staff nurse and later as a clinical specialist in psychiatric mental health nursing.
+Her academic career began as an instructor at Saint Anselm College (SAC), a Benedictine liberal arts college where she progressed to tenured professor and coordinator of the baccalaureate program with responsibility for managing student and curricular issues for about 300 students as well as teaching assignments for about 20 faculty.

-Currently she is working on several studies including communication between caregivers and persons with cognitive impairment, stress in caregivers and persons attending a day program for memory impairment, and the role of culture in willingness to be screened for memory problems.
-As a member of a research team that includes Drs.
-Tappen and Rosselli from FAU, she is working is to improve methods of assessing dementia and mental health for minority older adults.
+Currently she is working on several studies including communication between caregivers and persons with cognitive impairment, testing a program to improve wellness in family caregivers of individuals with dementia, and the role of culture and in willingness to be screened for memory problems.
+She is also working is to improve methods of assessing dementia, acculturation, and mental health for minority older adults.

-- Williams, C.L., Newman, D., Hammar, L.M.
-Preliminary Psychometric Properties of the Verbal and Nonverbal Interaction Observational Measure for Communication in Persons with Dementia, accepted for publication in Issues in Mental Health Nursing (01/03/17).
+- *Williams, C.L., Newman, D., Hammar, L.M.
+Preliminary Psychometric Properties of the Verbal and Nonverbal Interaction Observational Measure for Communication in Persons with Dementia, accepted for publication in Issues in Mental Health Nursing 38(5), 381-390(ISSN: 1096-4673)

 - *Williams, C.L., Tappen, R.M., Wiese, L., Corbett, M. Newman, D., Pinos, S., Curtis, B., Murray, B. (2016).
 Stress in persons with dementia: Benefits of a memory center day program.
 Archives of Psychiatric Nursing 30, 531-538 doi: 10.1016/j.apnu.2016.04.011